 There are a number of questions you should consider when trying to determine what housing option is best for you.

 An important factor to remember is that under the NDIS you are not restricted to staying with the one support provider.
 You can at any time choose to investigate and go with another support provider.
-In some circumstances and housing situations however you do need to be aware this may necessitate a requirement to move.
-So always make sure to check what the situation is in regards to the separation of property and support for any property you move into.
+In some circumstances and housing situations you do need to be aware this may mean moving house, and you may need to check your NDIS plan to ensure that your home, and your support are separate.